prowler-cloud/prowler/README.md

 - 7.15  Check if Elasticsearch Service domains have logging enabled (Not Scored) (Not part of CIS benchmark)
 - 7.17  Check if Elastic Load Balancers have logging enabled (Not Scored) (Not part of CIS benchmark)
 - 7.18  Check if S3 buckets have server access logging enabled (Not Scored) (Not part of CIS benchmark)
+- 7.19  Check if Route53 hosted zones are logging queries to CloudWatch Logs (Not Scored) (Not part of CIS benchmark)

 The `forensics-ready` group of checks uses existing and extra checks.
 To get a forensics readiness report, run this command:
 ```